Medically Reviewed By

 What Is Biphasic Mesothelioma?

 Biphasic mesothelioma is one of three cell types of mesothelioma.
-It is defined as a combination of both epithelioid cells and sarcomatoid cells in tumors.
-For a case to be diagnosed as biphasic mesothelioma, tumors must contain at least 10% of both types of cells.
+It is defined as a mesothelioma tumor consisting of both epithelioid cells and sarcomatoid cells.
+For a case to be diagnosed as biphasic mesothelioma, tumors must contain at least 10% of both epithelioid cells and sarcomatoid cells.

 How Common is Biphasic Mesothelioma?

-Biphasic mesothelioma accounts for between 20% and 30% of all mesothelioma cases.
+Biphasic mesothelioma accounts for ~30% of all diagnosed mesothelioma cases in the United States.
 It can occur in both pleural mesothelioma and peritoneal mesothelioma, although it is diagnosed more in pleural mesothelioma cases.

 How Long Do People with Biphasic Mesothelioma Live?